What is Local Housing Allowance LHA

 Mid year changes in rent, whether an increase or decrease, will be treated as a change of circumstances.
 Where the claimant's rent has increased leaving a shortfall, a determination of a new LHA rate will be needed.
 However, this is not the case where the claimant's rent is already above the LHA rate.

 The above changes will mean it is no longer necessary to review a claimant's LHA rate in line with the anniversary date that was previously determined by their date of claim or change of circumstances.
-LHA rates will only be uprated once a year, each April, starting from April 2013.
+LHA rates will only be uprated once a year, each April, and this started from April 2013.